williamCattrell/williamCattrell.github.io/README.md

-# Welcome to my Portfolio
+<h1 style="text-align: center;">Welcome to my Portfolio</h1>

-While there may not be many things to show as of yet, I am proactivly adding to this repo as I work on many new projects for school and in my personal life
+<p style="text-align: center;">While there may not be many things to show as of yet, I am proactivly adding to this repo as I work on</p>

-# How to navigate
+<p style="text-align: center;">many new projects for school and in my personal life</p>

+<h1 style="text-align: center;">How to navigate</h1>

-To easily navigate through this portfolio, simple use the sidebar on the left hand side of the screen, links to major sections are available.
-If you would like to look for something specific, feel free to use the search bar locate above the sidebar options. this search function will show you results of your query if found in all the pages.
+<p style="text-align: center;">To easily navigate through this portfolio, simple use the sidebar on the left hand side of the screen,</p>
+<p style="text-align: center;">links to major sections are available.
+If you would like to look for something specific, feel free to use</p>
+<p style="text-align: center;">the search bar locate above the sidebar options. this search function will show you results of your query </p>
+<p style="text-align: center;">if found in all the pages.</p>

-# Questions / Comments ?
+<h1 style="text-align: center;">Questions / Comments ?</h1>

-if you have any questions or comments, feel free to contact me by using one of my given links on the info page.
+<p style="text-align: center;">if you have any questions or comments, feel free to contact me by using one of my given links on the info page.</p>
-I will get back to you as soon as possible.
+<p style="text-align: center;">I will get back to you as soon as possible.</p>